Photosynq/PhotosynQ-Documentation/docs/projects/select-a-protocol.md

 1. Suggested protocols for your Project (based on the Project category) will appear on the left.
 2. On the right will be a description of the protocol.
-3. Click on the protocol
+3. Click on the protocol.
-4. Click on 'Save and Next'
+4. Click on 'Save and Next.'

 ::: warning Note
-You will only be able to select **one** protocol using this method, if you want to select more than 1 protocol, keep reading...
+You will only be able to select **one** protocol using this method, if you want to select more than 1 protocol, keep reading.
 :::

 ### Choosing more than 1 suggested protocol